 My parents separated when I was about 18 months old.
 I lived with my mother, then my parents lived together for a while - co-parenting in the same house.
-Later, my mother moved out and was living with a guy who had been accused of having sex with a minor.
+Later, my mother moved out and was living with a guy who had a criminal conviction for sex with a minor.
 I went into my father's care because of that, for about a year and a half.